IITDBGroup/ProvenanceWeek2021/cfp.md

 Furthermore, the [Workshop on Provenance and Visualization ](#provviz) solicits one-page abstracts that propose a topic or research question to be discussed at the workshop.
 <!-- we are soliciting proposals for [co-located events and workshops](#proposals-for-workshops-and-co-located-events). -->

+## Topics

+- Provenance visualization, and human interaction with provenance
+- Provenance for big data and extreme computing
+- Provenance for attribution and trust
+- Provenance for transparency and accountability
+- Security and privacy implications of provenance
+- Provenance, social media, and the semantic web
+- Provenance analytics, discovery, and reasoning about provenance and its quality
+- Data sharing and data citation
+- Provenance of workflows and annotations
+- Standardization of provenance models, services, and representations
+- Provenance management system prototypes and commercial solutions
+- Applications of provenance in real-life settings
+- Theoretical foundations of provenance
+- Connections between provenance and established topics in other research fields (programming languages, security, software engineering, fairness, etc.)
+- Provenance-based audit and forensics
+- Design, performance and scalability of provenance systems

 ### IPAW

 Authors are invited to submit original research work the IPAW track.
 This track